Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-local-storage.md

 }
 ```

+---

--  **Solution:** The hook provides full TypeScript support with generic type parameters that ensure type safety throughout the application.
+**Solution:-** The hook provides full TypeScript support with generic type parameters that ensure type safety throughout the application.

 ```tsx
 // ✅ Full type safety with TypeScript generics